 Transient waves propagating in a fully pressurized pipeline are influenced by any change in its pipeline condition (material, diameter) and/or by the presence of a defect (leak, blockage) in the pipeline.
 Therefore, the tenet of Transient-based Defect detection Methods (TBDDMs) is that a measured transient wave signal in a fluid conduit is modified by, and thus, contains information pertaining to the conduit’s properties and its state.
 The transient wave signal can be understood effectively as a “moving probe” (Xu & Karney, 2017) that propagates inside a conduit at high speed (order of 1400m/s for pure water and ranges from ~ 100m/s to 1000m/s for sewage), requiring only a few seconds to inspect several kilometers of pressurized pipelines.

 Once the transient wave signal is recorded, different techniques may be used to analyze the transient pressure signal and to extract insightful information about the condition of the pipeline, such as the type of defect and its possible location.

 Initially, low-frequency probing waves are used to expose zones in the water distribution system with potential problems.
 In a later stage, high-frequency probing waves are employed to provide a higher resolution image of the system's condition.

 Watch the video above to have a better understanding of how TBDDM works.

 Access points implementation

-The successful application of TBDDM relies on the acquisition of transient waves pressure records.
+The successful application of TBDDM relies heavily on the acquisition of transient waves in water pipelines.
 On the other hand, water distribution pipelines are buried infrastructures with restricted accessibility, which limits the installation of sensing devices and the acquisition of satisfactory pressure records.

 To overcome the common accessibility impediment, the Smart UWSS team has already created several access points around the HKUST campus.
 Below are some examples.